nikakvo/Trust-User-Certs/README.md

 This was a known issue with heartbeat-based detection.
 The current version uses `/proc/<pid>` liveness check which is not affected by Doze mode.

 **Certificates not trusted by a specific app**
 Some apps (e.g. those with certificate pinning) will not trust any injected certificate regardless.
-Use JustTrustMe / TrustMeAlready via LSPosed to bypass pinning.
+Use [JustTrustMePro](https://github.com/hang666/JustTrustMePro/releases) via LSPosed to bypass pinning.

 **Bootloop**
 The fail counter stops injection after 3 failed attempts.
 Boot into safe mode, open a root shell and run: